 - Modified FOLFORINOX with lower dose and omiting bolus 5-FU was introduced later to reduce side effects and improve tolerability.

 - Average survival was doubled to 24 months (Suker, 2016).
 With the latest treatment, patients can now survive twice as long as before.

 - However, more than half (60%) reported grade 3 or 4 side effects, although there is no death reported.

 The severity of side effects can be reduced with better supportive and prophylactic medications and patient education to seek treatment early before condition worsened.

-Indeed this is practice changing for me as an oncologist and I’d like all my locally advanced pancreatic patients to receive this treatment (FOLFORINOX), if they have good performance status/ fit enough.
+Indeed this is practice changing.
+Locally advanced pancreatic patients should receive this treatment (FOLFORINOX), if they have good performance status/ fit enough.

 In fact, it doesn’t take any genius to just mention about this three treatment regimes.
 The secret sauce here is how to make sure patient able to:

 - complete treatment with maximum dose intensity